Why I need help:

 A list of private medical treatment I need to enable me to get better:

-- Follow up POTS Consultant in London who needs to preform tests so he can suggest the most appropriate medication to alleviate my symptoms (that will cost at least £2000!)
+- Follow up POTS Consultant in London who needs to perform tests so he can suggest the most appropriate medication to alleviate my symptoms (that will cost at least £2000!)

 - Specialist Ehlers Danlos physiotherapy